agroal/pgagroal/doc/manual/dev-07-core_api.md

 #### pgagroal_value_data
 Reader function to unwrap the data from the value wrapper.
 This is especially handy when you fetched the value with wrapper from the iterator.

+#### pgagroal_value_type
+Reader function to get the type from the value wrapper.
+The function returns `ValueNone` if the input is NULL.

 #### pgagroal_value_destroy
 Destroy a value, this invokes the destroy callback to destroy the wrapped data.